anttiharju/editorconfig/README.md

 Centrally managed EditorConfig

+## Why

+I don't want to keep reinventing my config per project and distribute any new changes everywhere.

 ## How to roll in a new repository

 Docs for anttiharju - if you are not Antti, these obviously do not apply to you.